 They also make ideal rods for kayak fishing – or anywhere you’re short on space.

 And the fact that they’re generally inexpensive means it’s not that big of a deal if it gets damaged, broken, or lost when you’re on-the-go.

 Just like more traditional rods, there isn’t one that is the clear winner over all others.
 There are just so many fishing pole options out there – it would be near impossible to choose a definitive winner.

-All the rods in the review above could be classed as the best – if they work for you.
+But most telescopic fishing rods in the review above could be classed as the best – if they work for you.